home-assistant/architecture/adr/0008-code-owners.md

 We get contributed a lot of new integrations, new features to integrations and refactors of integrations.
 The Home Assistant project is honored to receive so many great contributions to our project!

-Unfortunately, as a contributor, adding oneself as (the, or one of the) code owners of the integration contributed or contributed to, doesn't happen spontaneously that often.
+Unfortunately, as a contributor, adding oneself as (the, or one of the) code owners of the integration contributed or contributed to, doesn't always happen spontaneously.

 Not adding oneself as a code owner has drawbacks for the project: